 There is no shortcut here.
 In nearly every U.S. state, the path to a PE license follows these steps in order:

-- Earn an engineering degree from an ABET-accredited program (or meet your state’s alternative requirements — see our guide on taking the FE without a degree)
+- Earn an engineering degree from an ABET-accredited program (see the ABET accreditation explainer) or meet your state’s alternative requirements through a non-ABET, technology, foreign-degree, or experience-based path.

 - Pass the FE exam to earn the EIT/EI designation